mikko-ahonen/mikko-ahonen.github.io/_posts/2023-08-28-data-integration-methods.md

 needs of operative applications.

 Another approach to data integrations is data streaming.
-If you have established log of all the changes to the source data, then applying those changes to another system allows you to maintain near real-time copy of the original data.
+If you have established a log of all the changes to the source data, then applying those changes to another system allows you to maintain a near real-time copy of the original data.

 The benefit of this method is that providing access to near real-time data becomes possible.
 Also, as creating additional copies of the data is inexpensive, serving some of the complex